dartsim/dart/docs/readthedocs/tutorials/biped.md

 # Overview
-This tutorial demonstrates the dynamic features in DART useful for developing controllers for bipedal or wheel-based robots.
+This tutorial demonstrates the dynamic features in KIDO useful for developing controllers for bipedal or wheel-based robots.
 The tutorial consists of seven Lessons covering the following topics: